 Gastroesophageal reflux is a mysterious disease.
-Since the 70s, GERD has increased dramatically in the Western World.
+Since the 80s, GERD has increased dramatically in the Western World.
 What causes the disease and how can we prevent it?
-We’re still trying to figure it out.
+We’re still trying to figure that out.

 In this article, I will discuss 10 thought-provoking questions about GERD.
-Hopefully, these questions will highlight the areas we need to research to work towards a cure.
+Hopefully, these questions will highlight the areas we need to research in order to find a cure.

 1. A Western Disease?

 Why is acid reflux so prevalent in the Western world?
 (1) Diet seems to play a big role.
 Countries such as Japan and Singapore have reported very low rates of acid reflux whereas countries that have adopted a Western diet have had an uprise in both acid reflux and Western diseases.
 (2) (3) (4) I think that’s significant.